Please enable JavaScript to use CodeHS

 Students will learn how to log in and use the CodeHS Playground.

-Students will be able to navigate the ScratchJr interface to create a scene with characters.
+This lesson is part of a sequential story-driven unit.
+Students will be able to explore the ScratchJr interface and add characters.

 Coding in Math